CDAT/.github/README.md

 ## First interactions

-This workflow will comment on new issue/pr when it's a users first time contributing.
+This workflow will comment on new issue/PR when it's a user's first time contributing.

 There are two customizable fields.